 Blakeney Point is the home to the largest colony of grey and common seals in England.
 Since 1912, it has been a nature reserve run by the National Trust.
 Over 3,000 pups are born here each year!

 You can see seals lying on the beach and swimming around in the water.
-In the summer during June and August, common seals have their young, while the grey seals have their pups between November and January.
+In the summer from June to August, common seals have their young, while the grey seals have their pups between November and January.

 It’s also a popular spot for bird watching.
 During the summer months, you are likely to see Sandwich and Little Terns.
 In April, Common and Arctic Terns as they begin to arrive from West Africa.